-There are three major pieces of legislation which dictate supports and services for students with learning disabilities in the United States - IDEA, 504 Plans, and ADA:
+There are three major pieces of legislation that dictate supports and services for students with learning disabilities in the United States - IDEA, 504 Plans, and ADA:

 IDEA is often used to cover specific learning disabilities, which are considered permanent in nature.
 This list includes things like:

 Students who fall into the above categories are eligible for specialized services through their home school district.
 Testing and evaluations are often a part of the process, and the result is an IEP - Individualized Education Plan - which dictates how services will be administered.
 It is incumbent on the school district to provide an IEP when testing indicates a need, and likewise, it is incumbent on the school district to provide for and meet the specific elements contained within the IEP.

 If the school cannot meet the needs of a student, as dictated by the IEP (either by proof or by admission), then it is incumbent on the district to fund additional services in an environment - even an out-of-district residential placement - which can meet the needs of the student, as identified under the IEP.*

 Section 504 (of the Rehabilitation Act of 1973)